 Francis Gagnon, founder of Voilà:, delivers training sessions and conferences on data visualization since 2012.
 He has given around fifty of them in French and English in Montreal, New York, Washington, Toronto and Ottawa.
-He is a training coach at Factry since 2017 and trained managers at the Institut de leadership en gestion from 2013 to 2017.
+He is a training coach at Factry since 2017, a facilitator at the McGill School Of Continuing Studies since 2019 and trained managers at the Institut de leadership en gestion from 2013 to 2017.
 He is available for one-hour to one-day training sessions in your organization.

 Francis brings in his training sessions his practical experience as an information designer as well as his theoretical knowledge acquired through his readings and participation in specialized conferences.

 “He was great!
 Very enthusiastic and great at explaining the topic”

 “He is a very good presenter, explains the message well and was able to keep me engaged for the entire duration!
 Excellent!”